-Thirty-three percent of companies surveyed in Verizon’s 2019 Mobile Security Index said they had experienced a device-based compromise, and the majority reported the impact was major.
+A full 45 percent of companies surveyed in Verizon’s 2022 Mobile Security Index said they experienced a mobile device-based compromise in the last 12 months, and most reported the impact as major.

 Organizations of all sizes struggle to manage endpoints that need access to corporate applications and data.
-They often have limited visibility into their fleets of devices.
+They often have limited visibility into their fleet of corporate-issued and personal devices.
 Additionally, policy enforcement is complex and achieving regulatory compliance can be a headache.

-There are a few key security posture checks organizations should perform before granting access to determine whether devices are trustworthy:
+There are key security posture checks organizations should perform before granting access to determine whether devices are trustworthy:

 - Is the device managed?

-- Is the operating system (OS) version and the patch level up to date?
+- Are the operating system (OS) version and the patch level up to date?

 - Is the enterprise antivirus (AV) agent installed and running?